 Private Investigator, Detective, Police Officer and Legal Research Resources

 eInvestigator.com is a resource website for private investigators, detectives, police officers, crime scene investigation experts, security specialists, legal professionals and those in related professions.
-Our website offers an extensive collection of helpful resources tools and websites.
+Our website offers an extensive collection of helpful research tools and websites.
 To get started, we recommend that you start with our Private Investigator Research Tools page.
 If you need to hire a P.I., check out our international directory of private eyes and agencies, and learn about investigative software apps and programs, spy gear and hi-tech electronic equipment for surveillance, training and continuing education materials, product reviews and more.
 If you’re an aspiring private eye, find out how to become a licensed private investigator.

 POLICE AND LAW ENFORCEMENT ARTICLES

 This section includes articles and information related to law enforcement officials and the duties of police officers.
 You’ll find information related to how to become a police officer and start a career in the field, where to go for training and education, the equipment and vehicles used in the line of duty, and much more.

 Computer software, mobile apps and online search services play a major role in the modern private eye’s business.
 Investigators use programs like case management to manage all of the information, data and materials related to a particular case.
 They use online services to conduct research, run background checks, search databases and pull reports and data to find missing persons and uncover the truth about people.
 And detectives make heavy use of specialized applications (or apps) on their mobile devices to search for information on the go.